Marist College: B.A. in English and Secondary Education; minors in Psychology and Theatre.

 Mrs. D’Aleo soon heard God calling her back to the classroom—and particularly, calling her to Lourdes.
 With a few years of practical writing, speaking, media, and publishing skills under her belt, she felt well-suited to work with high school students in an educational landscape simultaneously rooted in tradition and focused on the future.

-She finds great joy in helping students rediscover (or discover!) a love for reading and flex their writing muscles.
+She finds great joy in helping students deepen (or discover!) a love of reading and flex their writing muscles.
 Most of all, she loves witnessing students mine their own hearts to empathize with characters from literature and fellow humans.

-Mrs. D’Aleo coaches the Lourdes field hockey program and co-chairs the annual Spelling Bee.
-She volunteers her time as a lector at St. Columba Church and with the Dutchess County Griffins Gaelic Athletic Association.
+Mrs. D’Aleo co-chairs the annual Spelling Bee and volunteers with the Pawling Youth Hockey Association.
 Her best time is spent in the company of her family, but she also enjoys horseback riding, reading, and film.